polltery/Android-content-provider-example/README.md

 ## Author
 - Balraj Singh Bains

-Note: This application was built as a part of Heriot Watt University Coursework for Mobile Communications and Programming.
+Note: This application was built as a part of Heriot Watt University Coursework for Mobile Communications and Programming and was forked from there to showcase on Github.